Who is the Promoter of a Company?

 4. Right for Reimbursement for Breach by the Corporation: In the event that the corporation shall not perform its duties relating to the performance of a promoter, it shall receive damages.

-5. Right to Apply for Shares: Generally, promoters would offer favourable rates or special terms for subscribing to the shares of the company.
+5. Right to Apply for Shares: Generally, promoters offer favourable rates or special terms for subscribing to the company’s shares.

 Liabilities of a Promoter